Salty and Roselle: Dickin Medal, awards and other dedications

 Salty and Roselle were awarded a joint Dickin Medal by the People's Dispensary for Sick Animals on March 5, 2002.
 It was only the second time that a joint medal had been awarded, the first time to Punch and Judy, a pair of Boxers in 1946.
 Salty and Roselle's medal citation reads, "For remaining loyally at the side of their blind owners, courageously leading them down more than 70 floors of the World Trade Center and to a place of safety following the terrorist attack on New York on September 11, 2001."
 This was not the only Dickin Medal to be awarded for actions related to the attacks; German Shepherd Apollo received a medal on behalf of all the work done by all search and rescue dogs following the attacks.
 The Dickin Medal is often referred to as the animal metaphorical equivalent of the Victoria Cross.

 In addition to the Dickin Medal, Salty and Roselle were also each recognized by the British Guide Dogs for the Blind Association.
-Salty and Rivera were awarded a 'Partners in Courage' award by the Guiding Eyes for the Blind association.
+Salty and Roselle were awarded a 'Partners in Courage' award by the Guiding Eyes for the Blind association.
 Roselle was posthumously named American Hero Dog of the Year in 2011 by the American Humane Society, beating seven other finalists in a public vote which saw more than 400,000 people vote.

 In 2009, Michael Gaither wrote and published a song titled "Roselle" about Roselle's life.
 It appeared on his album Dogspeed released in 2009.